Heather Booth: Feminism

-Soon after she arrived on campus, Booth ran up against the university's bias in favor of its male students.
-In 1965, she began to set up consciousness raising groups to deal with the problem.
-These small groups of women met regularly to speak about incidents, both minor and more serious, that seemed to be unique but often proved to be shared.
+In 1965, she began to set up consciousness raising groups that focused on inequality between the sexes.
+These small groups of women met regularly to speak about incidents, both minor and more serious, that seemed to be unique but often proved to be shared by other women as well.
 In a pamphlet published in April 1968, Booth and two co-writers noted a tendency for women to "see their problems as personal ones and thus blame themselves."
 In discovering how many ostensibly unique concerns were actually common ones, members gained a sense of the collective influence they might exert toward changing the unfair practices and dismissive attitudes they had previously accepted as cultural norms.

-She also helped to organize a course on women's studies, began to coach women who were uneasy about speaking up in class, and conducted a study on the disparity of treatment between male and female students in the classroom.
+Booth also helped to organize a course on women's studies, began to coach women who were uneasy about speaking up in class, and conducted a study on the disparity of treatment between male and female students in the classroom.
 Noticing a similar unequal treatment among student activists, she founded a campus group, the Women's Radical Action Program, to document and counter the ways in which women were relegated to subordinate roles in national organizations such as Students for a Democratic Society and SNCC.
-In 1967, Booth joined with other activists to form the Chicago West Side Group, which was reported to have been "the first women’s liberation group in the country, with the primary goal of raising the consciousness of its members."
+In 1967, Booth joined with other activists to form the Chicago West Side Group, which was reported to have been "the first women's liberation group in the country, with the primary goal of raising the consciousness of its members."

 In 1965, a fellow student asked whether Booth could help his sister who was so greatly distraught about an unwanted pregnancy as to consider killing herself.
 By contacting the medical arm of the civil rights movement, she was able to refer the woman to a reputable doctor who was willing to perform an abortion.
 As word quietly spread throughout the university community she was asked to make more referrals to the same doctor.
 In complying, she made sure that he would not only treat them, but also make sure the patients made a successful recovery.
 The Jane Collective, or simply Jane, emerged from this early start.
 Booth formed it by involving like-minded students in a clandestine organization for evaluating doctors, counseling women who contacted them, performing referrals, and conducting follow-up discussions by phone.
 By 1969 this group, calling itself the Abortion Counseling Service of Women's Liberation, began to advertise in student and underground newspapers, advising pregnant women who needed help to "Call Jane."
 The Jane Collective disbanded following the Roe v.
 Wade decision of the U.S. Supreme Court on January 22, 1973, which effectively legalized abortion throughout the country.